amoweolubusayo/twit/README.md

-# tweetee
+# twit
 ##API
 Ensure you have downloaded the dotnet sdk so as to run the api.
-Use the command dotnet run on the tweetee folder.
+Use the command dotnet run on the twit folder.
 If you intend to use swagger, run your localhost on whatever port it runs e.g http//localhost:5000/swagger/index.html

 ##Application